tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

 <a id="testlink" onmouseup="alert('You released while above me!\nTry again -- but this time click, hold, and release somewhere off to the side.')">some link</a>

-I've tried to keep things orderly but it's all beginning to turn into [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code).
+We *could* add hover effects to this paint app's interface, but it is going to get messy.
+I've tried to keep things orderly but it's beginning to turn into [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code) already.
+Once again, this is where it helps to use a proper user interface markup language or GUI library.